byjg/php-scriptify/docs/install.md

 This option allows you to create a system service from any PHP class.

-## Test the class/method call from command line
+## Test the class/method call from the command line
-First you need to test how ro call the method from command line:
+First, you need to test how ro call the method from the command line:

 ```bash
 scriptify run \